-MF Doom Cause Of Death: Few Details Given About Rapper Daniel Dumile’s Passing Back In October
+MF Doom Cause Of Death: Few Details Given About Rapper Daniel Dumile's Passing Back In October

-MF Doom’s cause of death is not known, with the wife of rapper Daniel Dumile releasing a statement on Thursday saying that he passed away on October 31 but offering no other details.
+MF Doom's cause of death is not yet known.
+The wife of rapper Daniel Dumile released a statement on Thursday that he passed away on October 31 but offered no other details.
 The announcement led to an outpouring of condolences for the 49-year-old rapper, with many fans and fellow musicians remembering the impact he had on the industry.

 "The greatest husband, father, teacher, student, business partner, lover and friend I could ever ask for.
 Thank you for all the things you have shown, taught and given to me, our children and our family," the announcement read.

-Other fans pointed out that MF Doom for was known for his mysterious presence, borrowing his on-stage persona from a Marvel comic book character Doctor Doom.
+Other fans pointed out that MF Doom was known for his mysterious presence, borrowing his on-stage persona from a Marvel comic book character Doctor Doom.
 Some believed that the mystery of his death matched his rapping persona.

 "Why did they wait until NYE to announce @MFDOOM's passing on Oct.
 31?
 He dropped a track like 3 weeks ago.
 No cause of death.
 Why now?
 If anyone could fake their own demise...well...I'd leave it to the Supervillain.
 R.I.P.
 The greatest rapper of our time," a fan tweeted.